wataruoguchi/poc-sourcemap/README.md

 ### Attempt 4

 When the code is split into chunks, it has a manifest.json, and the input file is specified,

+- index.html is not generated in the `dist` folder.
+Failed with Plan 1.
+- Sourcemap seems to work.